xnacly/blog/content/posts/2025/building-a-minimal-viable-armv7-emulator.md

 After reading about the process the Linux kernel performs to execute binaries, I thought: I want to write an armv7 emulator - `stinkarm`.
-Understand the ELF format, the encoding of ARM 32bit instructions, the execution of arm assembly and how it all fits together (this will help me with the JIT for my programming language I am currently designing).
-Thus, no dependencies and of course Rust!
-I already have enough C projects at the moment.
+Understand the ELF format, the encoding of arm 32bit instructions, the execution of arm assembly and how it all fits together (this will help me with the JIT for my programming language I am currently designing).
+Thus, no dependencies.
+And of course Rust!
+I already have enough C projects right now.

 So I wrote the smallest binary I could think of: